csiro-auscalval/PyGamma/insar/docs/Stack.md

 ## Introduction ##

-This document provides an overview of what a "stack" is in the `gamma_insar` project.
+This document provides an overview of what a "stack" is in the `PyGamma` project.

 At a high level a "stack" is simple a collection of "scenes" whose spatial extents match up exactly, with each scene having data that was aquired on a different date.
 A stack there for has a geospatial extent as well as a temporal extent associated with it, and is made up from a series of data acquisitions across it's temporal extent.

 A stack may be appended to, however once data is added to the stack it may not be removed.
 As data is appended to the stack, the structure which associates the scenes with one another is also updated/appended-to in such a way that there are consistent coregistration properties as well as consistent interferogram pairing properties across the temporal extent of scenes.

-A major property of scenes processed in `gamma_insar` stacks is the fact they're coregistered, meaning every pixel in every scene is as closely aligned to the same geocoded coordinate as possible (and thus all scenes should be directly comparable at the pixel level).
+A major property of scenes processed in `PyGamma` stacks is the fact they're coregistered, meaning every pixel in every scene is as closely aligned to the same geocoded coordinate as possible (and thus all scenes should be directly comparable at the pixel level).
 This is critically important as interferometry is sensitive to differences much smaller than the area of a pixel (which is typically meters), and poorly aligned pixel data will result in poor interferometric coherence.

 ## Stack Properties ##